Last updated on September 13th, 2021 at 10:05 am

 I personally use this hitch (available via Amazon) for my tiny travel trailer, though make sure it aligns with the weight of your rig.
 Sway bars can make a huge difference on highways, trust me!

-Check Your Suspension
+Check Suspension

 Your rig’s suspension may have something to do with why your travel trailer is shaking, but it may not be very obvious to the average RV owner.
 If you suspect that your suspension has been affected, I highly recommend taking your rig to an RV repair shop or professional.

-Adjust the Weight Inside Your RV
+Adjust Weight Inside RV

 The most important part of towing your travel trailer?
 Ensuring that the weight of your cargo is evenly distributed.
 Your travel trailer acts like a see-saw in many ways, the tires being the central point.